**The importance of functional independence**

 Before assessing your patient, it is essential to understand the different components of the Modified Barthel Index and how they are scored.
 Familiarize yourself with the scale and scoring methods to ensure accurate and consistent evaluations.

 When conducting an MBI assessment, it is crucial to observe your patient's performance in each activity instead of relying solely on their self-report.
-This approach can provide more reliable results and better reflect a patient's functional status.
+This approach can provide more reliable results and better reflect a patient's functional status because you'll witness firsthand if the patient requires assistance or not.

 As mentioned earlier, the Modified Barthel Index (Shah version) is particularly useful for detecting subtle improvements in ADL performance.
 Therefore, accurately documenting any changes observed during subsequent assessments is important.
 These changes can also help inform treatment plans and track progress over time.